 Sharon L. Vasquez became provost of the University of Hartford on August 15, 2010.
 As provost, she oversees all academic-related functions, including undergraduate and graduate programs that serve approximately 7200 students enrolled in seven colleges and schools, over 340 full-time faculty, education technology, and the libraries.

-In her two and a half years as provost, she has played a major role in a comprehensive review and prioritization exercise, a full-time faculty compensation study, and a strategic look at online teaching and learning.
+She has played a major role in a comprehensive program review and prioritization exercise, a full-time faculty compensation study, and a strategic look at online teaching and learning.

 Prior to her arrival in Hartford, she served as Dean of Wayne State University’s College of Fine, Performing and Communication Arts, where she oversaw academic departments of art and art history, communication, dance, music, and theatre, while also having responsibility for the Center for Arts and Public Policy, the Journalism Institute for Media Diversity, the Black Theatre Program, and the University Art Collection.
 Previous executive appointments in academia include serving as Dean of the School of Arts and Performance at the State University of New York at Brockport and as Chair of the Department of Theatre and Dance at The University of Texas at Austin, where she held an Endowed Professorship.